-In a complete theory including the gravity, if one is to maintain classical scale invariance, it is necessary to generate the Planck mass, too, through the spontaneous breaking of the scale invariance.
+If one is to maintain classical scale invariance in a complete theory including the gravity, therefore, it is necessary to generate the Planck mass, through the spontaneous breaking of the scale invariance~\cite{Brans:1961sx,Terazawa:1976eq, Akama:1977hr,Terazawa:1981ga}.
 This is realized in, e.g., the Brans-Dicke theory~\cite{Brans:1961sx} where the $M_\text{Pl}$ is generated dynamically by the vacuum expectation value (VEV) of a scalar field.
-The nonminimal-coupling term $S^2 R$ generates the effective Einstein-Hilbert term, where $S$ is a real scalar field and $R$ is the Ricci scalar.
-This scenario incorporates inflation while identifying the scalar field as inflaton ~\cite{Bezrukov_2008,Rinaldi_2016,Tambalo_2017,Ferreira_2016,Ferreira_2017,Ferreira_2019,Kubo:2018kho,Kubo:2020fdd, Guth:1980zm,Linde:1981mu,Linde:1982zj,Albrecht:1982wi,Linde:2007fr, Salvio:2014soa,Kannike:2015apa,Karam:2018mft,Ghilencea:2019rqj,Ghilencea:2018thl,Farzinnia:2015fka}.
+The non-minimal coupling term $S^2 R$ generates the effective Einstein-Hilbert term, where $S$ is a real scalar field and $R$ is the Ricci scalar.
+This scenario incorporates inflation while identifying the scalar field as inflaton ~\cite{Bezrukov_2008,Rinaldi_2016,Tambalo_2017,Ferreira_2016,Ferreira_2017,Ferreira_2019,Kubo:2018kho,Kubo:2020fdd, Guth:1980zm,Linde:1981mu,Linde:1982zj,Albrecht:1982wi,Linde:2007fr, Salvio:2014soa,Kannike:2015apa,Karam:2018mft,Ghilencea:2019rqj,Ghilencea:2018thl,Farzinnia:2015fka,Gialamas:2021enw}.
 In this case, the Planck mass is dynamically generated during or before inflation.

-In this paper, we construct a classical scale-invariant model with $R+R^2$ gravity where the Planck mass is generated dynamically by the VEV of an inflaton~\cite{Starobinsky:1980te,1981JETPL..33..532M,Starobinsky:1983zz}.
+In this paper, we construct a classical scale invariant model with $R+R^2$ gravity ~\cite{Starobinsky:1980te,1981JETPL..33..532M,Starobinsky:1983zz} where the Planck mass is generated dynamically by the VEV of an inflaton.
 The original $R^2$ inflation is known as the Starobinsky inflation~\cite{Starobinsky:1980te}, in which inflaton is the degree of freedom related to the $R^2$ term~\cite{Barrow:1988xh,Maeda:1988ab}.
 Predictions of the $R^2$ inflation, such as a spectral index $n_s$ and a tensor-to-scalar ratio $r$, fit observations in the Planck experiment~\cite{Aghanim:2018eyx,Akrami:2018odb} very well.
-In scale-invariant extensions of the $R^2$ inflation model, on the other hand, a double-field inflation system is realized due to the nonminimal-coupling $S^2 R$~\cite{Guth:1980zm,Linde:1981mu,Linde:1982zj,Albrecht:1982wi,Linde:2007fr}.
+In scale invariant extensions of the $R^2$ inflation model, on the other hand, a double-field inflation system is realized due to the non-minimal coupling $S^2 R$~\cite{Guth:1980zm,Linde:1981mu,Linde:1982zj,Albrecht:1982wi,Linde:2007fr}.

 We introduce a strongly interacting QCD-like hidden sector, in which the mass scale is generated in a non-perturbative way via condensation that breaks chiral symmetry dynamically.
 The Higgs mass is generated by the quantum correction.
 We apply the ``Neutrino option''~\cite{Brivio:2017dfq}, where $\mu_H^2$ is generated by the quantum correction of the right-handed neutrinos.
 To obtain a consistent scale in the neutrino option scenario, the masses of the right-handed neutrinos are $\sim 10^{7}$ GeV~\cite{Vissani:1997ys,Casas:1999cd,Clarke:2015gwa,Bambhaniya:2016rbb}.
 The Majorana mass term of the right-handed neutrino is dynamically generated via the chiral symmetry breaking~\cite{Meissner:2006zh,Brdar:2018vjq}, while the light active neutrinos obtain the masses through the type-I seesaw mechanism~\cite{Minkowski,Yanagida:1979as,GellMann:1980vs,Goran}.
 In this model, there exist (quasi) Nambu-Goldstone (NG) bosons due to the dynamical chiral symmetry breaking, and due to their stability they are good DM candidates \cite{Hur:2011sv,Heikinheimo:2013fta,Holthausen:2013ota,Hatanaka:2016rek,Kubo:2014ida,Ametani:2015jla}.